Signed in as:

-Event Four consists of two rounds (including run-offs and finals) where two team members are required to perform a landing of the Space Shuttle Enterprise flight simulator and the operation and responsibilities of the mission control team.
+Challenge Four - Landing Simulation Challenge: two rounds (including run-offs and finals) where team members work in pairs to perform one of three types of landings of the Space Shuttle Enterprise flight simulator and the operation and responsibilities of the mission control team.

 When the finalists are selected, a school representative (coach) is required to come to a free three day training session in Tallahassee, Florida.
 This coach training, held in October, focuses on how to prepare the students for all four events including the space flight simulation.
 Team members are not permitted to attend coach training and the coach is responsible for all costs to attend the training.

 The run-off competition: